varabyte/kobweb/README.md

 First, as a sibling to pages, create a folder called **components**.
 Within it, add:

 * **layouts** - High-level composables that provide entire page layouts.
 Most (all?) of your `@Page` pages will start by calling a page layout function first.
-You could only have a single layout for your entire site.
+It's possible that you will only need a single layout for your entire site.
 * **sections** - Medium-level composables that represent compound areas inside your pages, organizing a collection of many children composables.
 If you have multiple layouts, it's likely sections would be shared across them.
 For example, nav headers and footers are great candidates for this subfolder.